patrickbald/Been-There-Done-That/README.md

 npm install react-bootstrap bootstrap

-In the project directory, you can run:
+In the src/ directory, you can run:

 ### `npm start`